Baldwin wraps up testimony in lawsuit on BP deal

-NEW ORLEANS Actor Stephen Baldwin on Tuesday wrapped up his testimony in a lawsuit that accuses Kevin Costner of cheating him in a multi-million dollar deal to sell oil cleanup devices to BP Plc after the 2010 Gulf of Mexico oil spill.
+NEW ORLEANS, June 12 Actor Stephen Baldwin on Tuesday wrapped up his testimony in a lawsuit that accuses Kevin Costner of cheating him in a multi-million dollar deal to sell oil cleanup devices to BP Plc after the 2010 Gulf of Mexico oil spill.

 The federal lawsuit brought against Costner by Baldwin and business partner Spyridon C. Contogouris claims Costner cheated them by hiding details about the deal before they sold their stake in the company marketing the devices.